Syncfusion AI Assistant

 yarn add @syncfusion/ej2-vue-schedule

-In this article, Material theme is applied using CSS styles, which are available in installed packages.
-The necessary Material CSS styles for the Schedule component and its dependents were imported into the <style> section of src/App.vue file.
+In this article, Material3 theme is applied using CSS styles, which are available in installed packages.
+The necessary Material3 CSS styles for the Schedule component and its dependents were imported into the <style> section of src/App.vue file.
+Vite app generates a default styles.css file which we do not need for this example.
+Before running the sample, delete the content of src/style.css or remove the file if it’s unused.

 <style>